-De Quervain’s explained
+What is De Quervain’s tenosynovitis

-It occurs more frequently in racket sports, such as tennis, squash or badminton, as well as canoeing and ten pin bowling.
-Any sport or work-related activity which involves repetitive wrist flexion and extension, or ulna and radial deviation (side to side movements) can bring on De Quervain’s tenosynovitis.
+It occurs more frequently in racket sports, such as tennis, squash, or badminton, as well as canoeing and ten-pin bowling.
+Any sport or work-related activity which involves repetitive wrist flexion and extension or ulna and radial deviation (side-to-side movements) can bring on De Quervain’s tenosynovitis.

 Treatment for De Quervain’s tenosynovitis

-Consultant wrist and hand surgeon Mr. Elliot Sorene explains De Quervain’s tenosynovitis
+Consultant wrist and hand surgeon Mr Elliot Sorene explains De Quervain’s tenosynovitis

 “They pass through a tunnel or tube which can become inflamed and the tendons become stuck.
 This can cause a great deal of pain, particularly on certain movements of the wrist.
 It is most common in patients during pregnancy or after pregnancy.
-It is also common in certain sports activities and work activities involving repetitive flexion and extension of the wrist as well as ulna and radial deviation.
+It is also common in certain sports activities and work activities involving repetitive flexion and extension of the wrist as well as the ulna and radial deviation.
 The patient can get a painful nodule on the tendon.